Your four-legged friend means the world to you. Trust us, we get it.

 In many cases, cat vomiting can be prevented.
-Simple changes such as switching to human grade cat food and making sure that any poisonous plants and chemicals are removed from your home are great ways to start.
+Simple changes, such as feeding a high quality cat food that doesn’t contain an allergy-producing protein and making sure that any poisonous plants and chemicals are removed from your home, are great ways to start.

-Again, preventing the vomiting will depend on what is causing it to occur in the first place.
+Again, preventing the vomiting will depend on the underlying cause.

 CBD Oil for Cats

 Speaking of prevention, there is one supplement we highly recommend: CBD oil.
 CBD oil is a digestive aid that helps support proper digestion and bowel health.
-It can aid in occasional gastric distress, support a healthy gut and normal stomach pH.
+It can aid in occasional gastric distress and support a healthy gut and normal stomach pH.